FTariq/Git-and-GitHub-Tutorial/README.md

 ```
 git remote add origin [URL]
 ```
-Now, we can push any commits to the Github repo by doing:
+Now, we can push any commits to the Github repo by configuring the upstream server (where we are pushing to) by doing:
 ```
 git push -u origin master
 ```